 This means that you will need to provide payslips, tax returns or a letter from your employer, depending on the lender that we help you to apply with.

-If you cannot prove an income in Australia then you should get your parents to buy a property in their name.
-It’s not possible for you to apply for a home loan with your parents as a guarantor.
+However, if you cannot prove an income in Australia, then you should get your parents to buy a property in their name.
+You can’t apply for a home loan with your parents as a guarantor.